 The WPP to Inpex Lateral runs between the exiting Wickham Point Pipeline and the new Inpex Gas Plant in Darwin.

 The Wickham Point Pipeline (WPP), Weddell Lateral and WPP Inpex Lateral are currently non-scheme pipelines, and is subject to the access regime for non-scheme pipelines under Chapter 6A of the NGL and Part 23 of the NGR.
-On 3 January 2018, the AER granted a 5 year category 2 exemption under Part 23 of the NGR for the WPP alongside their determination for the Weddell Lateral.
-On 27 March 2019, the AER granted category 2 and 3 exemptions under Part 23 of the NGR for the WWP Inpex Lateral.
+On 30 November 2022, the AER granted a 5 year category 2 exemption under Part 23 of the NGR for the WPP alongside their determination for the Weddell Lateral.